Gotos/CuteCapture/README.md

 Start Cute3DSCapture.
 You can autoresize the window with 1-0 (1x, 1.5x, 2x,... original size).
 Press the spacebar to toggel window split.

+If Cute3DSCapture doesn't detect your 3DS and you are using linux, copy 95-3dscapture.rules to /etc/udev/rules.d and reload udev-rules with ```udevadm control --reload-rules```.

 # Why "Cute" 3DS Capture?

 It was a play on words when I first tried to design a capture software with Qt (which is prononced "cute").
 Although I didn't say with Qt, I liked the name.